CS521-2022-SC1/final-project-KD6752/README.md

 ## Credits/Appreciation:

-two people were involved in this project those are the authors listed at bottom of this file. we are also like to appreciate guidance from our professor Alan Burstein and TA Yingshi Huang.
+Two people were involved in this project those are the authors listed at bottom of this file. we are also like to appreciate guidance from our professor Alan Burstein and TA Yingshi Huang.